benchopt/benchopt/doc/tutorials/add_solver.rst

 .. hint::

-    The :ref:`Performance curves page <performance_curves>` provides a complete guide on performance curves and the different sampling strategies.
+    The :ref:`Performance curves page <performance_curves>` provides a complete guide on the way benchopt constructs performance curves, and on the different sampling strategies.

 There are three possible choices for ``sampling_strategy``: **iteration**, **tolerance**, and **callback**.
 We show how to implement the ``run`` method for each one of them.

 - **iteration**

-This sampling strategy is for solver that can be controlled using the number of iterations performed.
+This sampling strategy is for solvers that can be controlled using the maximum number of iterations performed.
 In this case, benchopt treats the solver as a black box and observes its behavior for different number of iterations.

 Therefore, the signature of the ``run`` method is ``run(self, n_iter)`` and its implementation resembles the snippet below.